• Skip to primary navigation

 Instant Pot Turkey Chili

-Created On: May 15, 2022 | Updated: May 15, 2022 | Leave a comment
+Created On: May 15, 2022 | Updated: May 31, 2024 | Leave a comment

 Jump to Recipe Pin Recipe

 This Instant Pot Turkey Chili is a perfectly spiced one-pot meal that is cooked in just 20 minutes!
-It’s a healthier chili with sweet onions, carrots, red and white beans with a little seasoning to kick up the heat but not overly so.
+It’s a healthier chili with sweet onions, carrots, and red and white beans with a little seasoning to kick up the heat, but not overly so.
 Slow cooker and stovetop directions included.
 It’s also naturally gluten-free and dairy-free.

-I’m so happy with my Instant Pot because I can saute and brown meat right in the pot, toss in veggies and spices, seal the lid, set the timer and walk away.
+I’m so happy with my Instant Pot because I can saute and brown meat right in the pot, toss in veggies and spices, seal the lid, set the timer, and walk away.
 It’s really the most convenient hands-off cooking experience you can get.
 And it doesn’t take all day like other cooking methods.

-Just like this Instant Pot Bean Soup, you get amazing flavors, infused into every bite.
-Loaded with veggies, legumes and spice, they’re both great meals for healthy wholesome dinners.
+Just like this Instant Pot Bean Soup, you get amazing flavors infused into every bite.
+Loaded with veggies, legumes, and spice, they’re both great meals for healthy, wholesome dinners.

 Ingredients notes